Abdulazeez1010/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The fourth script counts the number of directories in the PATH The fifth script lists the environment variables
-The sixth script lists all local variables and environment variables, and functions
+The sixth script lists all local variables and environment variables, and functions The seventh script a new local variable with the name BEST and value School